-The "honeymoon" period from YIM training camp had ended some time before and Nathan was exasperated.
-They hadn't been in New York for very long when he began sensing that he and several of his teammates were not on the same wavelength.
+The "honeymoon" period from Youth in Mission training camp had ended some time before and Nathan was exasperated.
+They hadn't been in New York for very long when he began sensing that he and several of his teammates were not operating on the same wavelength.

 "Oh, no," he thought to himself, "am I going to have to deal with this all summer?"

 Youth in Mission training camp had been an exciting time.
-There had been the excitement of making new friends.
+There had been the excitement of making new friends from other universities.
 The worship times together each morning and evening had been awesome.
 The team-building activities had been a lot of fun.

 During that week, Nathan thought he sensed that his teammates were looking forward to the summer together in New York.
 Now, however, with the excitement of Training Camp fading into the background, everyone on his team seemed to be reverting to who and what they had been before the experiences of that wonderful week.

-As the group settled in at their ministry site, Nathan began concluding that the reason each of his teammates had applied for Youth in Mission varied greatly.
+As the group settled in at their ministry site, Nathan began concluding that the reasons each of his teammates had applied for Youth in Mission varied greatly.
 Nathan wasn't even sure that his teammates wanted to be change agents for the Lord in New York.
+There was no sense of togetherness, no feeling of shared goals.
+They didn't seem to be on the same page.

 Nathan felt like some had come merely for the excitement of spending two months in the "Big Apple."